How do I decide which browser to use?

 Use double quotes.
 Copper wire bars in Google gets

-exact phrase.
+exact phrase but still a lot.
 Put -ingots after it (a word with a leading minus

-sign) and it drops under 10,000.
+sign) and it drops to 36,000.
 If you are not sure about

 spelling etc use OR, eg "color palette" OR "colour palette" gets many

 are there because they paid to be, not because they matched your search

 at all well.
 Eg search for a long discontinued camera and you'll get

 sponsored links, none of which are actually offering that model